-Adam joined Hydrock in 2021 and will lead the delivery of our fire safety services to our clients across the Midlands, as part of our fire engineering team which is growing to be one of the largest of its kind in the UK.
+Adam joined Hydrock in 2021 and will lead the delivery of our fire safety services to our clients across the Midlands, as part of our fire engineering team which is rapidly growing to be one of the largest of its kind in the UK.

 Adam brings with him local knowledge and experience of high-profile schemes across the commercial, education and residential sectors.
 These include a housing-led regeneration project at the former Birmingham City University Campus in Perry Barr, where he led the fire strategy works (RIBA Stages 2 to 5) on a site that will ultimately provide in excess of 1,400 homes and has a construction value of over £500m.